qbead/qbeadWebsite/content/book/progpatterns.md

 Most programing languages have some functions built into them, similar to how a new cellphone comes with pre-installed apps.
 We can use these functions without having to write them ourselves.
-Here is an example function called `max` that takes two numbers as input and returns the larger number.
+Here is some code that uses an example function called `max` that takes two numbers as input and returns the larger number.
 The input values are also called the **arguments** of the function.